mrstarks298/Dublication-Detection-System/README.md

 ```bash
 python app.py
 ```
+you can run the naive code -> app(old).py along with its index file -> index(old).html

-The application will be available at `http://localhost:5005`
+The application will be available at `http://localhost:5000`

 ### Input File Format